fullike/fullike.github.io/roadbuilder/junction/link.md

 <br>
 <br>
 ![](005.gif)
-Left click any link to select it, you can adjust the curvature of each links.
+Left click any link to select it, you can adjust the curvature radius of each links.